Rwanda

 Trade with the EU

-Total trade with the EU summed up to € 390 million in 2022.
-The EU is Rwanda's fifth most important trading partner, accounting for a share of 8.3%.
-This is mainly driven by the importance of EU imports.
-Just 4.3% of Rwandan products go to the EU market.
+Total trade with the EU summed up to €474 million in 2023.
+The EU is Rwanda's third most important trading partner, accounting for a share of 11%.

-Rwanda and the EU (2022)
+Rwanda and the EU

-Imports from Rwanda by product section
+Imports from Rwanda by product section (2023, € million)

-Imports from Rwanda over time (in € m)
+Imports from Rwanda over time (€ million)

-RWANDA AND THE EU’s GSP
+RWANDA AND THE EU GSP

 Economic Impact